What is Proactive Threat Hunting?

-Threat hunting is highly complimentary to the standard process of incident detection, response, and remediation.
+Threat hunting is highly complementary to the standard process of incident detection, response, and remediation.
 As security technologies analyze the raw data to generate alerts, threat hunting is working in parallel – using queries and automation – to extract hunting leads out of the same data.

 Hunting leads are then analyzed by human threat hunters, who are skilled in identifying the signs of adversary activity, which can then be managed through the same pipeline.
 This process is illustrated below: